Treatment can help most people with epilepsy have fewer seizures, or stop having seizures completely.

 If your doctor recommends taking an AED, ask them about the different types available and which is likely to be the most suitable for you.

 AEDs are available in a number of different forms, including tablets, capsules, liquids and syrups.
 You usually need to take the medicine every day.

 Your specialist will start you on a low dose and gradually increase it until your seizures stop.
-If the first medicine you try doesn't work, your doctor may recommend trying another type.
+If the first medicine you try does not work, your doctor may recommend trying another type.

 It's important you follow any advice about when to take AEDs and how much to take.
 Never suddenly stop taking an AED – doing so could cause a seizure.

-If you haven't had a seizure for a few years, ask your doctor if you might be able to stop treatment.
+If you have not had a seizure for a few years, ask your doctor if you might be able to stop treatment.
 If they think it's safe, your dose will be reduced gradually over time.

-While taking AEDs, don't take any other medicines, including over-the-counter medicines or complementary medicines, without speaking to your GP or specialist.
+While taking AEDs, do not take any other medicines, including over-the-counter medicines or complementary medicines, without speaking to your GP or specialist.
 Other medicines could affect how well your AED works.

 Side effects are common when starting treatment with AEDs.
 Some may appear soon after starting treatment and pass in a few days or weeks, while others may not appear for a few weeks.